Energy Scattering for a Klein-Gordon Equation with a Cubic Convolution: Introduction

+Our goal next is to prove that $E_{max}^+=+\infty$ and $E_{max}^-=E(\mathcal{W},0)$.
+We argue by contradiction.
+We show that if $E_{max}^+<+\infty$ (or $E_{max}^-<E(\mathcal{W},0)$), then there exists a nonlinear solution of \eqref{equ1} with energy be exactly $E_{max}$.
+Moreover, this solution satisfies some strong compactness properties.
+This is completed in Section 6 where we utilize the profile decomposition that was established in \cite{IMN}, and a strategy introduced by Kenig and Merle \cite{KM}.
+We consider a virial-type identity in the direction orthogonal to the momentum vector following the technique \cite{Pa2} in the defocusing case to obtain a contradiction.
+We refer to Section 7 for more details.

 The paper is organized as follows.
-In Section $2$, we deal with the Cauchy problem at finite time for the equation $(\ref{equ1})$.
-We prove the local and global wellposedness in the energy space $H^1\times L^2$.
-In Section $3$, we obtain the existence of the wave operators by solving the local Cauchy problem in a neighborhood of of infinity in time.
-In Section 4, we derive a kind of finite speed of propagation named as causality, and the short and long time perturbation lemmas.
-Finally in Section $5$, we prove the asymptotic completeness, which completes the proof of Theorem $\ref{theorem}$.
+In Section $2$, we deal with the local theory for the equation $(\ref{equ1})$.
+In Section 3, we discuss the property of the ground state.
+In Section 4, we prove the blow up part of Theorem \ref{theorem1.2}.
+In Section $5$, we give the linear and nonlinear profile decomposition and show some properties of the profile.
+In Section 6, we extract a critical solution.
+Finally in Section $7$, we preclude the critical solution, which completes the proof of Theorem \ref{theorem} and Theorem \ref{theorem1.2}.